nicolarighetti/CooRTweet/README.md

   - **get_clsb** (Giglietto et al., 2020), detects networks of accounts that repeatedly shared the same URLs (the name of the function refers to Coordinated Link Sharing Behavior, CLSB, as defined in Giglietto et al., 2020) in a predefined time interval;
   - **get_cohashtag**, detects networks of accounts that repeatedly shared the same hashtag in a predefined time interval;

+The output of CooRTweet is a list of objects including:

+  * the .igraph object with the network, which can be exported to Gephi;
+  * a data frame including information on coordinated users;
+  * the analyzed data frame of tweets with a column indicating whether the tweet is coordinated or non-coordinated.

 ## Network detection

 To identify coordinated networks, all pairs of users that performed the same action are computed, and the resulting list is then filtered according to the parameter *time_window* and *min_repetition*.
 Given a set of *n* actions performed in the same time window, the possible pairs of users are given by *n!/k!(n-k)!* (in R: *base::choose(n, k=2)*).
 The number of possible combinations increases with the number of actions *n*, requiring increasing computational power.